chris-turner/UFCData/README.md

 # UFCData
  UFC Web scraper, database, and API

- Scrapes statistics from http://ufcstats.com into an MSSQL database
+ Scrapes UFC/MMA statistics into an MSSQL database and makes them accessible via an API, returning the data in JSON.

- # About
- As most mainstream sports are fully embracing analytics, UFC seems to lag behind.
-One reason for this could be the lack of public tools that allow you to easily pull data.
-The UFC API provides a clean UFC dataset in a friendly JSON format.

 # API Methods